OpenEnroth/OpenEnroth/README.md

 1. You will need a GoG or any other version of Might and Magic VII.
 Just run the installer and install the game into default location.

 2. Build OpenEnroth as described in [HACKING.md](HACKING.md).
-Alternatively, you can ask for a prebuilt binary on Discord.
+Alternatively, you can use the prebuilt releases.

 3. Copy OpenEnroth-specific resources from the `resources` folder of the repo to the folder where the game was installed: